fbily42/ft_transcendence/README.md

 **Option 2: Using Docker Compose**

-For those who prefer or need to use Docker directly, you can build and launch the application with:
+For those who prefer to use Docker directly, you can build and launch the application with:

 ```
 docker compose up --build